davidhu2000/eezee/README.md

 <img src="./assets/images/ez_icon.png" alt="logo" style="width: 400px;"/>

 [eZ](https://itunes.apple.com/us/genre/ios/id36?mt=8) is an iOS application that provides users with a quick and easy way to search for movies and tv shows across 300+ streaming services.
-It utilizes React Native with a lightweight FireBase back-end, and a Flux architecture with a Redux state container to control the application state on the front-end.
+It utilizes a lightweight FireBase back-end, and React Native with a Flux/redux architecture to control the application state on the front-end.

 eZ is a collaborative project by [Alex Sherman](https://github.com/asherman-ca), [David Hu](https://github.com/davidhu2000), and [Tom Ogasawara](https://github.com/tom-ogasawara).